rss2023/web-prod/_attending/registration.md

     </tbody>
 </table>

 The registration costs shown above are in US dollars ($).
+Conference registration, both in-person and virtual, includes workshops.
 Contact Florian Shkurti (florian@cs.toronto.edu) if you encounter problems.

 RSS attendees who are required to apply for a U.S. visa will need to fill <a href="https://docs.google.com/forms/d/1QolBmK9EBYU-qJ5LbPgaC_CpIFt8uBVkW4f3ndqd5hM/edit?ts=623b232c">this form</a> after they register at RSS.
 Organizers will reach out to you with a signed invitation letter, which you can use to support your U.S. visa application.